 Treatment of vasospasm:

-Note: vasospasm is often diagnosed as yeast because some of the symptoms are similar.
+Note: vasospasm is often diagnosed as a Candida infection (yeast, fungus) because some of the symptoms are said to be similar.
 We recommend trying the suggestions below before trying treatments for yeast.
+Candida infections of the nipples are over-diagnosed.

 The information presented here is general and not a substitute for personalized treatment from an International Board Certified Lactation Consultant (IBCLC) or other qualified medical professionals.